donnydavis/ansible-api/README.md

 The host parameter is the host you want to run the play against

-##If you want to view the available roles, it looks like This
+##If you want to view the available roles, it looks like this

     curl --request GET \
       --url http://127.0.0.1:8080/api/roles/